thien/fakenews/report/report.md

 The vanishing gradient isn't necessarily a big issue due to the number of layers involved (which is not enough to justify the use of linear activation functions such as ReLu, as shown in our results).

-Otherwise, the structure for both LSTM and the RNN models remain the same.
+Otherwise, the structure for both LSTM (Via `keras.layers.LSTM`) and the RNN (Via `keras.layers.simpleRNN`) models remain the same.
 A binary entropy loss function is used to reduce the chances of overfitting the training data.
 Root Mean Square propagation is chosen due to its suitability to  adapt the learning rate for each of the parameters.
 This goes in hand with the training data, as it has varying article sizes (which could be either very short or extensibly long.)
 Dropout layers have been considered, as they can also help reduce the chances of overfitting of the data, but it was found to reduce the overall performance of the classifier.
 This may be due to the small number of epochs.

 An embedding layer is used to interpret the word2vec indexes (which are used as the input values) to a vector in the embedding matrix.
 The GloVe data is used as input, and we also test the model with a random matrix.
 This allows us to utilise a continuous, distributed representation of the words, such that words of some similarity are mapped within similar regions.